gammasoft71/xtd/docs/factory_method.md

 # Builder

-# Definition

-Define an interface for creating an object, but let subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses.
+The Factory Method design pattern defines an interface for creating an object, but let subclasses decide which class to instantiate.
+This pattern lets a class defer instantiation to subclasses.

 Usage     ![Usage](pictures/usage5.png)     High

-# UML class diagram
+## UML class diagram

+A visualization of the classes and objects participating in this pattern.

 ![diagram](pictures/diagrams/uml/design_patterns/factory_method.png)

-# Sample code
+## Sample code

 This structural code demonstrates the Factory method offering great flexibility in creating different objects.
 The Abstract class may provide a default object, but each subclass can instantiate an extended version of the object.